 The whole event continues for about a month and attracts thousands visitors daily.

-Maciej has visited the mela five times between 2010 and 2015 and has an extensive collection of images from this event.
+Maciej has visited the mela six times between 2010 and 2017 and has an extensive collection of images from this event.
+He is planning to publish a Sonepur Mela book in the future.